Boy Struck By Lightning In Central Park As Severe Storms Knock Out Power To 500K In Northeast

-The 15-year-old is recovering after the incident at New York City's Central Park, on the upper East Side, near Fifth Avenue and East 96th Street.
+The 15-year-old is recovering after the incident on Thursday afternoon, June 19 at New York City's Central Park, on the upper East Side, near Fifth Avenue and East 96th Street.
 The NYPD say he was alert and conscious after the incident.

 The storms caused more than 500,000 power outages from North Carolina all the way up to Maine, hundreds of canceled flights, thousands of delayed flights, and airport ground stops in Washington, DC, Baltimore, and Newark.

-Wind gusts of up to 60 miles per hour have led to over 500,000 customers being without power just before 7 p.m. on Thursday, June 19, with the overwhelming majority of those in the dark in Pennsylvania, Virginia, and Maryland.
+Wind gusts of up to 60 miles per hour have led to over 500,000 customers being without power just before 7 p.m.
+Thursday, with the overwhelming majority of those in the dark in Pennsylvania, Virginia, and Maryland.

 Frequent lightning, thunder, and hail accompanied the areas where there were severe storms.